rzzzwilson/Random-Stuff/Templates/README.rst

-Here are some simple templates to use when starting a CLI or wxPython program.
+Here are some simple templates to use when starting a program.

+We have examples for a C program and GUI templates for wxPython and PyQt5.